Jus ad bellum: Legitimate authority

-According to the principle of right intention, the aim of war must not be to pursue narrowly defined national interests, but rather to re-establish a just peace.
-This state of peace should be preferable to the conditions that would have prevailed had the war not occurred.
-Wars cannot be fought simply to annex property or install a regime change.
-Current doctrines of "anticipatory self-defense" or preemptive strikes, sometimes associated with the Bush Doctrine, have challenged concepts of right intention/just cause.
-Right cause includes humanitarian intervention, particularly when actions "shock the conscience".
-The responsibility to protect covers more in depth the nature of humanitarian intervention.

 Probability of success

 According to this principle, there must be good grounds for concluding that aims of the just war are achievable.
 This principle emphasizes that mass violence must not be undertaken if it is unlikely to secure the just cause.
 This criterion is to avoid invasion for invasion's sake and links to the proportionality criteria.
 One cannot invade if there is no chance of actually winning.
 However, wars are fought with imperfect knowledge, so one must simply be able to make a logical case that one can win; there is no way to know this in advance.
 These criteria move the conversation from moral and theoretical grounds to practical grounds.
 Essentially, this is meant to gather coalition building and win approval of other state actors.

 Last resort

 The principle of last resort stipulates that all non-violent options must first be exhausted before the use of force can be justified.
 Diplomatic options, sanctions, and other non-military methods must be attempted or validly ruled out before the engagement of hostilities.
 Further, in regard to the amount of harm—proportionally—the principle of last resort would support using small intervention forces first and then escalating rather than starting a war with massive force such as carpet bombing or nuclear warfare.